 All staff and volunteers should feel able to raise concerns about poor or unsafe practice and potential failures in the academy safeguarding processes.
-The academy leadership team and the LAT Trust Executive will take all concerns or allegations received seriously.
+The academy leadership team and the LAT Trust Executive take all concerns or allegations received seriously.

-Allegations against staff will be referred immediately to the DSL/Principal who will contact the Local Authority Designated Officer (LADO) to agree further action to be taken in respect of the child and staff member.
+Allegations against staff will be referred immediately to the DSL and or Principal who will contact the Local Authority Designated Officer (LADO) to agree further action to be taken in respect of the child and staff member.

-Low Level concerns (outlined in the Allegations Against Staff Policy) must be reported directly to the DSL and Principal concerns about the conduct of a colleague that could place a child at risk.
+Low Level Concerns (also outlined in the Allegations Against Staff Policy) must be reported directly to the DSL and Principal.